© Peter Bender | Sylt Marketing

 Stumpi's

-The Golf Club Sylt eV has been pleased to have a new restaurant operator since February.
+The Golf Club Sylt eV The restaurant has had a new operator since February 2025.
 Jasmine Stump The club has found an ideal and experienced restaurateur and cook.
 A precious and rare combination in the Sylt industry.

 "Same Hangover, new generation"